All Episodes

 That really kind of tells you something about his heart.

-And that's that's when you start uh that's when you better be saying your prayers because uh you aren't gonna last too much longer than that.
+And that's when you start saying your prayers because you aren't going to last too much longer than that.

-And especially in a scenario where you know you don't maybe the power is down, you don't have air conditioning, or all these other things are happening, and you're having to exert yourself physically, the amount of water you need to consume goes up.
+And especially in a scenario where maybe the power is down, you don't have air conditioning or all these other things are happening and you're having to exert yourself physically, the amount of water you need to consume goes up.

-We're not just talking about your typical average day where maybe you know you stay inside, you're in your air-conditioned house, and you don't need that much water to stay active, stay stay hydrated.
+We're not just talking about your typical average day where maybe you stay inside, you're in your air-conditioned house, and you don't need that much water to stay active, stay hydrated.

-This is going to be a scenario where you can't do that.
+This is going to be a scenario where you're going to be able to do that.

 What you say is so true.

-It's uh you might consume or need uh a fourth as much water as you do when the air conditioner.
+You might consume or need a fourth as much water as you do when the air conditioner.

-Uh I've got a friend, uh former Navy SEAL officer, great author, Matt Bracken, and he told me, he said, Jack, wait till the air conditioning goes out in cars in Florida.
+I've got a friend, former Navy SEAL officer, a great author, Matt Bracken, and he told me, he said, Jack, wait till the air conditioning goes out in cars in Florida.

-You're gonna see a lot of road rage, you know, and and that's true.
+You're going to see a lot of road rage, you know, and that's true.

-It's it's uh people are so uh acclimatized to an environment that's comfortable that when it starts going the other way.
+People are so acclimatized to an environment that's comfortable that when it starts going the other way, but what you say, Travis, is very true.

 Yes.

-I grew up in Florida, so I know what it's like to travel in a car without air conditioning in the summer.
+I grew up in Florida, so I know what it's like to travel on a car without air conditioning in the summer.

-They got really hot, but uh now I've been spoiled.
+They got really hot, but now I've been spoiled.

 It's just we get soft, you know.